An Optimal and Distributed Method for Voltage Regulation in Power Distribution Systems: Case Studies

 We test the performance of Algorithm~\ref{algorithm_1} on the IEEE 34- and 123-bus test systems \cite{feeder}; the data for these systems can be found in \cite{testfeeders}.
 The topology for the 34-bus system is displayed in Fig.~\ref{fig:feeder34}, while the topology for the 123-bus system is displayed in Fig.~\ref{fig:123bus}. {All simulations were performed on a MacBookPro6,2, and each one was terminated when 300 iterations were reached.}

-Assume that, for both test systems, the nominal load on each bus $i$, which we denote by $\hat{P}_i$, is as specified by the datasets in \cite{testfeeders}.
-Additionally, we assume that connected to each bus $i$, there are energy storage devices and PV-based electricity generation resources, which can supply active power, which we denote by $P^{PV}_i$, to the bus locally, i.e., their net effect is to reduce the load.
+Assume that, for both test systems, the nominal load on each bus $i$, denoted by $\hat{P}_i$, is specified by the datasets in \cite{testfeeders}.
+Additionally, we assume that connected to each bus $i$, there are energy storage devices and PV-based electricity generation resources, which can supply active power, denoted by $P^{PV}_i$, to the bus locally, i.e., their net effect is to reduce the load.
 If all $P^{PV}_i$ is consumed locally, then the active power injection at bus $i$ will be $\overline{P}_i =\hat{P}_i+P^{PV}_i\leq 0$.
 The computed optimal $P_i^*\in [\hat{P}_i,\overline{P}_i],~i=2,\ldots,n,$ will then be adjusted by controlling the amount of power from the PV devices which will be stored at the local storage device.
 Let $\hat{Q}_i$ be the nominal reactive power injection at bus $i$.
-Following \cite{Zou12}, the power electronics interface of the PV installations is assumed to be able to provide supply reactive power in a range that is sufficient to cancel the nominal reactive power.
+By following \cite{Zou12}, the power electronics interface of the PV installations is assumed to be able to supply reactive power in a range that is sufficient to cancel the nominal reactive power \cite{Zou12}.
 Therefore, we assume that the reactive power can be adjusted in the ranges specified by i) $Q_i \in [0,1.2\hat{Q}_i]$, if $\hat{Q}_i\geq 0$, and ii) $Q_i=[-1.2\hat{Q}_i,0]$ otherwise.